 - Spread 3 tablespoons garlic mixture over one side of pork.
 Arrange chicken over pork.
 Spread with 3 tablespoons garlic mixture.
 Top with prosciutto; spread with remaining garlic mixture.
 Roll up tightly jelly-roll style, starting with a long side.
 Tie at 2-in. intervals with kitchen string.
 Cover and refrigerate for at least 1 hour.

-- Place a large piece of heavy-duty foil (18 in. x 16 in.) on a baking sheet.
+- Place a large piece of heavy-duty foil (18x16 in.) on a baking sheet.
 Lightly sprinkle tenderloin with salt and additional pepper.
 In a large skillet, brown tenderloin on all sides in remaining oil.
 Transfer to prepared pan; wrap foil around pork, keeping the seam side of foil up.
-Bake at 400° for 40-45 minutes or until meat thermometer reads 170°.
+Bake at 400° for 40-45 minutes or until thermometer reads 170°.

 - Meanwhile, discard drippings from skillet.
 Add broth and cream.
 Bring to a boil, scraping up browned bits.
 Boil until sauce is reduced to 1-1/2 cups, about 20 minutes.
 Let pork stand for 10 minutes; carefully remove foil.
 Add any juices to sauce.
 Mix butter and flour until blended; whisk into sauce.
 Bring to boil; cook and whisk until slightly thickened, about 5 minutes.
 Strain sauce; season with pepper.
 Serve with pork.